-Fancy a Metro in time for its 40th birthday?
-Here’s Dale Turley’s guide to what to look out for…
+Fancy a Metro in time for its 40th birthday in 2020?
+Here’s the AROnline guide on what to look out for…

 - Years produced: 1980-1990

-- Body style: 3 and 5 door ‘Supermini’ hatchback, 3 door hatchback ‘van’
+- Body style: Three- and five-door ‘Supermini’ hatchback, three-door hatchback ‘van’

-The Austin Metro is available as a 998cc manual, and 1275cc manual or automatic.
-The MG Metro is available as a 1275cc manual, in both normally aspirated and turbocharged versions.
+The Austin Metro was available as a 998cc manual and 1275cc manual or automatic.
+The MG Metro was available as a 1275cc manual, in both normally aspirated and turbocharged versions.

 The smaller-engined models deliver excellent fuel economy and reasonable performance for their age and engine size.
 The larger-engined models, especially the MG versions, deliver good performance, the MG Turbo especially so, at the expense of a small drop in fuel economy.
 The ride and handling are both worthy of particular mention as being outstanding in its class at the time the Metro was current.